iwasingh/Wikoogle/README.md

   </p>
 </p>

-Wikoogle is a wikipedia information retrieval system (search engine)
+Wikoogle is a wikipedia information retrieval system.
+In other terms is a wikipedia search engine

 ## Installation
 Alongside of other dependencies used to build the project explained below, you must need: